-Creamy Lemon Orzo Soup (Vegan) is inspired by both Greek Avgolemono and chickpea noodle soup.
+Lemon Orzo Soup is inspired by both Greek Avgolemono and chickpea noodle soup.
+This vegan Greek soup is ultra creamy and loaded with lemony flavor.
 It’s hearty, comforting, and easy to make in 30 minutes.

 I love thick and creamy soups that are substantial enough to eat as a meal.